You are currently viewing NAD or Naval Advisory Detachment- DANANG

 NAD or Naval Advisory Detachment- DANANG

-We were hoping to attend at two shows this year, but due the global COVID-19 pandemic that is affecting us all, this is not going to be possible, we are still hoping to attend at least one though.
+We were hoping to attend two shows this year, but due the global COVID-19 pandemic that is affecting us all, this is not going to be possible, we are still hoping to attend at least one though.

 Military Odyssey 2021

 Over the last couple of years we have been researching NAD or Naval Advisory Detachment- DANANG.
-Our goal is understand as much as we can about the detachment makeup, men, activities and equipment used.
+Our goal is to understand as much as we can about the detachment makeup, men, activities and equipment used.

 We have finished a nice new base sign.